How to overcome Time Limit Exceed(TLE)?

 Many programmers always argue that the problems in Competitive Programming always end up with TLE(Time Limit Exceed).
-The Main problem of this error is that it will not allow you to know that your solution would reach to correct solution or not!
+The main problem with this error is that it will not allow you to know that your solution would reach to correct solution or not!

 Why TLE comes?

-- Method of reading input and writing output is too slow: Sometimes methods used by a programmer for input output may cause TLE.
+- Method of reading input and writing output is too slow: Sometimes, the methods used by a programmer for input-output may cause TLE.

-- Change methods of Input-Output: You must choose proper input-output functions and data structure which would help you in optimization.
+- Change methods of Input-Output: You must choose proper input-output functions and data structure that would help you in optimization.

 - In C++, do not use cin/cout – use scanf and printf instead.

 - In Java, do not use a Scanner – use a BufferedReader instead.

 - Bounds of loops may be reduced: Read the bounds in the input carefully before writing your program, and try to figure out which inputs will cause your program to run slower.
 For example, if a problem tells you that N <= 100000 or N<=1000000, and your program has nested loops each which go up to N, your program will never be fast enough.

 - Optimize your Algorithm: If nothing works after all this, then you should try changing the algorithm or the approach you are using to solve your problem.
 Generally, the internal test cases are designed in such a way that you will be able to clear all of them only if you choose the best possible algorithm.